-The initial applications of the accounting standards and amendments are not expected to have any material financial impact to the current period and prior period financial statements of the Bank.
+The initial applications of the amendments are not expected to have any significant financial impact to the current period and prior period financial statements of the Bank.

 (b) Basis of measurement

 The financial statements of the Bank have been prepared on the historical cost basis other than as disclosed in the notes to the financial statements.